 The Argentina national team provides an outlet for national unity which is reflected in the chorus which booms out from the terraces when Lionel Messi and the Albiceleste take to the field.
-Chants are often spontaneous, appearing in the heat of the game in praise of a certain individual, but there are old favorites as well.
+Chants are often spontaneous, appearing in the heat of the game in praise of a certain individual, but there are old favourites as well.

-Rivals such as England and Brazil are in the firing line rather often when Argentina is in full flow.
+Rivals such as England and Brazil are in the firing line rather often when Argentina are in full flow.
 A century of fierce rivalry with the English is borne out in song and a new chapter in terrace folklore emerged after the infamous 'Hand of God' goal scored by Diego Maradona in 1986.

-The Brazilians, and more specifically Pele, are cheekily treated to their own ditty with hardy Argentina fans inclined to proclaim: "Maradona is bigger, much bigger than Pele.”
+The Brazilians, and more specifically Pele, are cheekily treated to their own ditty, with hardy Argentina fans inclined to proclaim: "Maradona is bigger, much bigger than Pele."

 This is how Argentina supporters share their football experience.
 Now it's your turn to select your favourite music for 2014 FIFA World Cup Brazil™ with Hyundai's Pin Your Fan Park.
 Create your own Fan Park by sharing live footage of you enjoying the 2014 FIFA World Cup Brazil™.
 Post your supporting message, upload photos and videos and make football playlists at worldcup.hyundai.com